TomasVesco/ReactJS/README.md

 ### SASS

-For the CSS I used SASS, you can find documentation at: https://sass-lang.com/documentation.
+For the CSS i used SASS, you can find documentation at: https://sass-lang.com/documentation.
-The steps to add Sass to Create React App are:
+The steps to add Sass to the app are:

  1) Install node-sass: 'npm install node-sass'.
  2) Convert your .css files to .scss.
  3) Import your .scss files in your React components like App.js.

+ ### React router dom

+To navigate in the application use React-router-dom, you can find documentation at: https://reactrouter.com/docs/en/v6/getting-started/overview.

+React Router is a standard library for routing in React.
+It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.

 ## Available Scripts